The-OpenROAD-Project/OpenROAD/docs/contrib/Logger.md

 what is no longer allowed.

 In order to make use of runtime format strings we have introduced a `FMT_RUNTIME` macro in Logger.h.
-You should use this any time that you are passing a dynamic string as the format string
+You should use this macro any time you pass a dynamic string as the format string

 ```c++
 logger_->info("{} {}", a, b); // OK